gjm222/Udacity-Project5/writeup_template.md

 I tried various combinations of parameters and the parameters above appeared to show the best contrast when combining all the channels of a color image.
 RGB did not appear to do well for HOG extraction.
 Other color spaces did ok but it seemed that YUV was the best.
 Changing the orientation from 9 to more bins had increasingly worse results most likely due to overfitting; reducing the orientations seemed to generalize too much and got more false positives.
 Increasing the pixels per cell also seemed to generalize too much causing more false positives.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using HOG, color features, and spatial binning.
+The code is located in `CarDetectorTrainer.py` in lines #54 through #106.
+The feature extraction is done by calling function `extract_features` on lines #66 and #72 in `CarDetectorTrainer.py`, which extracts car as well as non-car features in which to train.
+Function `extract_features` is located in the `CarDetectorFunctions.py` file in lines #468 through #518.  `extract_features` is configurable to do HOG, color histogram, and spatial binning of the image; all the features were concatenated together and sent back.
+The car and non-car features were then stacked to a new array and normalized using sklearn's `StandarScaler` in order to get a balanced weighting of the values of each feature set.
+A labels vectore/array was created to match the features and then all the data was split into a training and test set on line #96 in `CarDetectorTrainer.py`.
+The data was then trained/fitted on lines #103 and #106.
+All necessary objects were saved off to a pickle file for future use.

 ###Sliding Window Search